vivlabs/instaclone/README.md

 [![Boink](images/clone-140.jpg)](http://www.gocomics.com/calvinandhobbes/1990/01/10)

 Instaclone is a simple, configurable command-line tool to publish and later install snapshots of files or directories in S3 (or another store).
-It keeps a cache of previously used snapshots so switching between previously cached snapshots is instant -- just a symlink to the local cache.
+It keeps a cache of downloaded snapshots so switching between previously cached snapshots is instant -- just a symlink to the local cache.

-It's good for files you want to version things but not check them into Git, due to size, sensitivity, platform dependence, etc. You git-ignore the original files, publish them Instaclone, and instead check in the Instaclone configuration file that references them.
+It's good for files you want to version things but not check them into Git, due to size, sensitivity, platform dependence, etc. You git-ignore the original files, publish them with Instaclone, and instead check in the Instaclone configuration file that references them.

 ## Exact, cached node_modules snapshots